redskycyber/Cloud-Security/Scoping-Questions-AWS-Penetration-Test.md

 2. **Are there any specific AWS services you are particularly concerned about?**
 3. **For each service, describe its purpose, use, and connection within the environment.**
    - **Example:** DynamoDB is used for application user PII and data storage.
 Cognito is used for front-end user authentication.
 Lambda is used to handle user API requests and processing.
-4. **Can you provide a high-level overview of your AWS architecture, including mention of any applicable VPCs, subnets, and key services used?**
+4. **Can you provide a high-level overview of your AWS architecture, including mention of any applicable services, VPCs, subnets, and key services used?**
 5. **Please provide the latest architecture diagrams of your environment.**
    - In instances where no diagrams are provided, a built-in workload discovery tool, or a third-party tool like CloudMapper can be used:
      - [Workload Discovery on AWS](https://aws.amazon.com/solutions/implementations/workload-discovery-on-aws/)